Jeimer Candelario Player Props: Nationals vs. Mets

-On Tuesday, Jeimer Candelario (.364 on-base percentage in past 10 games, 63 points above season-long percentage) and the Washington Nationals face the New York Mets, whose starting pitcher will be Jose Butto.
-First pitch is at 7:10 PM ET.
+The Washington Nationals, including Jeimer Candelario and his .462 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Kodai Senga and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Twins.
+He had a hitless showing in his previous game (0-for-4) against the Mets.

 Jeimer Candelario Game Info & Props vs. the Mets